ComanGames/DamIdle/README.md

  [Link](https://comangames.github.io/DamIdle/) - Play in browser

  Our micro game.
-Made by me end Eugen.
+Made by me and Eugene.
 To showcase our teamwork skills.
- And Eugen Unity skills particulary
+ And Eugene Unity skills particulary

  ![](https://raw.githubusercontent.com/ComanGames/DamIdle/master/Resources/main.gif)
 # Visual
-We walk long way from the 3D art till the Unity integration And he made long game from having 3D art to have nice looking game.
+We walk long way from the 3D art untill the Unity integration And he made long game from having 3D art to have nice looking game.

  ![](https://raw.githubusercontent.com/ComanGames/DamIdle/master/Resources/HardWorkOnUnityIntegration.png)